 200 Landsat TM and ETM+ scenes were downloaded from United States Geological Survey’s (USGS) Earth Explorer website over Central Kalimantan for 12 different path/row combinations (Figure 2).
 Level 1 products were downloaded, however, bands 5, 4, and 3 pertaining to the shortwave infrared (1.55-1.75 micrometers (µm)), near infrared (0.77-0.90 µm), and red (0.63-0.69 µm) wavelengths, respectively, were used for this study.
 These bands have a spatial resolution of 30 m, with an approximate scene size of 170 kilometers (km) from north to south by 183 km from east to west [USGS, 2015].

 In order to cross reference burn scars to active fire data, the MODIS Active Fire Product was used over the southern part of Central Kalimantan.
 MODIS employs sensors aboard the Aqua and Terra satellites, and can make four fire observations daily at 10:30 and 22:30 (Terra) and 13:30 and 01:30 (Aqua).
 Specifically, the fire product uses the 1 km fire channels at 3.9 µm and 11 µm, and uses a contextual algorithm to detect fires utilizing the middle infrared radiation from fires, where it exhibits strong emission [Justice et al., 2006].
-MODIS Active Fire Product was obtained via the Land Processes Distributed Active Archive Center using the EOS Data Gateway web interface and downloaded for the period of June through November 2006.
+The MODIS Active Fire Product was obtained via the Land Processes Distributed Active Archive Center using the EOS Data Gateway web interface and downloaded for the period of June through November 2006.

 False color images using the 5, 4, and 3 bands were created using ENVI and subsequently the null values were removed from each scene.
 The false color images were then transformed from RGB color values to HSV using the RGB to HSV transformation technique within ENVI.
-After the color transformation was completed the Hue values for each scene was isolated and exported in geotiff format for use within ArcMap.
+After the color transformation was completed, the Hue values for each scene was isolated and exported in geotiff format for use within ArcMap.